Integral models of reductive groups and integral Mumford-Tate groups: Nonsplit reductive groups

-The main goal of this section is to prove theorem \ref{maintheorem1} for local fields, as well as a stronger finiteness result à la theorem \ref{mainsplit}.2 needed to prove theorem \ref{maintheorem1} for number fields.
-We will make use of some Bruhat--Tits theory to prove one key lemma (\ref{qss}).
+The main goal of this section is to prove Theorem \ref{thm:main1} for local fields, as well as a stronger finiteness result related to Theorem \ref{thm:split}.2 needed to prove Theorem \ref{thm:main1} for number fields, for connected reductive groups that are not required to be split.
+We will make use of some Bruhat--Tits theory to prove the key Lemma \ref{lem:qss}.